JMS plugin

 Overview

-The JMS plugin connects QALIPSIS to a messaging platform that supports JMS.
+The JMS plugin connects QALIPSIS to any messaging platform that implements the JMS standard, such as ActiveMQ, IBM MQ, or RabbitMQ.

 Technology addressed